conda-incubator/condacolab/README.md

 The default `condacolab.install()` provides Mambaforge, but there are other `conda` distributions to choose from:

-- `install_anaconda()`: This will install the Anaconda 2022.05 distribution, the most recent version built for Python 3.7 at the time of update.
-This contains [plenty of data science packages (link to current version docs)](https://docs.anaconda.com/anaconda/packages/py3.7_linux-64/).
-- `install_miniconda()`: This will install the Miniconda 4.12.0 distribution, using a version built for Python 3.7.
+- `install_miniconda()`: This will install the Miniconda 4.12.0 distribution, using a version built for Python 3.8.
 Unlike Anaconda, this distribution only contains `python` and `conda`.
 - `install_miniforge()`: Like Miniconda, but built off `conda-forge` packages.
-The Miniforge distribution is officially provided by [conda-forge](https://github.com/conda-forge/miniforge) but I [forked and patched it](https://github.com/jaimergp/miniforge) so it's built for Python 3.7.
+The Miniforge distribution is officially provided by [conda-forge](https://github.com/conda-forge/miniforge) but I [forked and patched it](https://github.com/jaimergp/miniforge) so it's built for Python 3.8.
 - `install_mambaforge()`: Like Miniforge, but with `mamba` included.
-The Mambaforge distribution is officially provided by [conda-forge](https://github.com/conda-forge/miniforge) but I [forked and patched it](https://github.com/jaimergp/miniforge) so it's built for Python 3.7.
+The Mambaforge distribution is officially provided by [conda-forge](https://github.com/conda-forge/miniforge) but I [forked and patched it](https://github.com/jaimergp/miniforge) so it's built for Python 3.8.

 For advanced users, `install_from_url()` is also available.
-It expects a URL pointing to a [`constructor`-like installer](https://github.com/conda/constructor), so you can prebuild a Python 3.7 distribution that fulfills your own needs.
+It expects a URL pointing to a [`constructor`-like installer](https://github.com/conda/constructor), so you can prebuild a Python 3.8 distribution that fulfills your own needs.

 > If you want to build your own `constructor`-based installer, check the FAQ below!